Al-Subtain University

 Al-Subtain International University for Medical Sciences is a private international university located in Karbala, Iraq.
-It was founded on December 28, 2022, under the auspices of the Imam Hussein Shrine, with the goal of providing high-quality medical education in collaboration with international educational institutions.

 History and establishment

-The university was officially opened on December 28, 2022, in a ceremony attended by Iraq's Minister of Higher Education and Scientific Research, Dr. Naeem Al-Aboudi, Iran's Minister of Health, Behram Ainollahi, and several academic figures from Iraq and Iran.
+The university was officially opened on December 28, 2022, in a ceremony attended by Iraq's Minister of Higher Education and Scientific Research, Dr. Naim Al-Aboudi, Iran's Minister of Health, Bahram Ain Allah, and several academic figures from Iraq and Iran.
 The university was established under the sponsorship of the Al-Hussein Shrine and is the first international medical sciences university in Karbala.

 International cooperation

 The university is academically managed by Tehran University of Medical Sciences under a 50-year agreement, aimed at enhancing the level of education and scientific research in Iraq.

 Faculties and academic programs

 The university comprises three main faculties: